andrewacashner/hearingfaithms/chapters/chapter-2.md

-But at the same time church leaders in New Spain complained that most places lacked linguists sufficiently skilled in Náhuatl to verify that the songs and dances of the natives were not in fact still invoking the demonic powers of the Aztecs
+But at the same time church leaders in New Spain complained that most places lacked linguists sufficiently skilled in Náhuatl to verify that the songs and dances of the natives were not in fact still invoking the demonic powers of the Aztecs.
-[@Candelaria:Psalmodia, 637].
+[@Candelaria:Psalmodia, 637]
-As Lorenzo Candelaria has suggested, when the Council of Trent issued its infamous decree that music should be preserved from anything "lascivious or impure," the bishops may have been motivated more by concern with such songs in non-European languages, not to mention other syncretic musical and ritual practices across the globe, than by any European church music [@Candelaria:Psalmodia, 637--638].
+As Lorenzo Candelaria has suggested, when the Council of Trent issued its infamous decree that music should be preserved from anything "lascivious or impure," the bishops may have been motivated more by concern with such songs in non-European languages, not to mention other syncretic musical and ritual practices across the globe, than by any European church music.
+[@Candelaria:Psalmodia, 637--638]
 <!--- XXX on Trent -->

-In the realm of visual art, even where Jesuits wrote to their superiors in Rome praising the natives' uncanny ability to copy European models, the actual surviving artifacts often bear strong traces of indigenous methods, aesthetics, and religious understandings
+In the realm of visual art, even where Jesuits wrote to their superiors in Rome praising the natives' uncanny ability to copy European models, the actual surviving artifacts often bear strong traces of indigenous methods, aesthetics, and religious understandings.
-[@Bailey:Art, 27--29, 34].
+[@Bailey:Art, 27--29, 34]
-Likewise, given the differing techniques and styles of vocal production between places like central Africa and south India today, the actual performance of music in mission churches and colonial cathedrals, even plainchant and polyphony imported directly from Europe, probably sounded quite different the practice of European chapels
+Likewise, given the differing techniques and styles of vocal production between places like central Africa and south India today, the actual performance of music in mission churches and colonial cathedrals, even plainchant and polyphony imported directly from Europe, probably sounded quite different the practice of European chapels.
-[@Kendrick:Jeremiah, XXX]. <!--- page no, chapter 1-2 -->
+[@Kendrick:Jeremiah, XXX] <!--- page no, chapter 1-2 -->

 As the Church was adapting itself to native sensibilities, or being adapted by colonial subjects in ways the Church could not fully control, how was the church